a-Spory/RecipeHelp/README.md

 ### Project Step 2
 ---

+**Edit**

+To date I have not been able to add the ingredient input or the shopping cart functionality.
+However the user account and recipe sharing functionality is complete.

 **Introduction:**

 RecipeHelp started originally one night when I had no idea what I wanted to make for dinner.
 I had a handful of ingredients, but I knew of no recipes with which to form them into anything that was dinner worthy.
 I thought if only I had an app that I could input ingredients into and get a list of great recipes that I could make from the ingredients.
 The RecipeHelp application will help a cook in need of fresh ideas by providing recipes from different cuisines, complexities and difficulties based on ingredients on hand.